git-moss/DrivenByMossWiki/Home.md

-Welcome to the DrivenByMoss wiki!
+# Welcome to the DrivenByMoss wiki

 This Bitwig Studio Extension supports several controllers at once.

-**The version on GitHub might always be in an alpha or beta state, you have been warned!**
+> **The version on GitHub might always be in an alpha or beta state, you have been warned!**

-Get the latest stable release from: http://www.mossgrabers.de/Software/Bitwig/Bitwig.html
+Get the latest stable release from [my homepage](http://www.mossgrabers.de/Software/Bitwig/Bitwig.html).

-There are several in-depth video tutorials available: https://www.youtube.com/playlist?list=PLqRWeSPiYQ67o_9hKx4-ATmX9qGWuEeNm
+There are several in-depth video tutorials available on [Youtube](https://www.youtube.com/playlist?list=PLqRWeSPiYQ67o_9hKx4-ATmX9qGWuEeNm)

 First start with the installation instructions: [Installation](Installation)